 Eye of Horus

 The eye of Horus is an ancient Egyptian symbol that is often used for protection.
-This symbol is also known as The Wadjet.
-The Eye of Horus is believed by many to have healing and protective powers as well as the ability to ward off evil spirits.
-Because of this the eye of Horus is often used to decorate protective amulets and other items.
+This symbol is also known as the Wadjet.
+The eye of Horus is believed by many to have healing and protective powers as well as the ability to ward off evil spirits.
+Because of this, the eye of Horus is often used to decorate protective amulets and other items.
 Horus was an ancient Egyptian God of the sky, and he is typically depicted as a falcon.
 In ancient Egyptian mythology, Horus injured his left eye during his battles with the god Set, and thus his left eye represents the waxing and waning of the moon.

 This ancient Egyptian hieroglyph means life or living.
-Over time the ankh has come to symbolise eternal life and immortality to people from many walks of life.
+Over time the ankh has come to symbolize eternal life and immortality to people from many walks of life.
 In ancient Egyptian hieroglyphs, the gods are always seen carrying an ankh, making it a symbol of divinity.
 This symbol is also chosen by some who wish to show that they have spiritual beliefs rather than beliefs belonging to one specific religion.

-The symbol of Hectate's wheel is used to represent the three aspects of the goddess - the maiden, mother and crone.
-Hectate is a goddess in Greek religion and mythology associated with crossroads, entrances, the moon, witchcraft, magic, herbs, necromancy, and sorcery.
+The symbol of Hectate's wheel is used to represent the three aspects of the goddess: maiden, mother, and crone.
+Hectate is a goddess in Greek mythology who is associated with crossroads, entrances, the moon, witchcraft, magic, herbs, necromancy, and sorcery.

-The wheel is used to symbolise the power of knowledge and life and is a popular symbol in feminist traditions.
+The wheel is used to symbolize the power of knowledge and life and is a popular symbol in feminist traditions.

-The triquetra has long been used to symbolise the holy trinity but pre-dates Christianity and its use as such.
+The triquetra has long been used to symbolize the holy trinity but predates Christianity and its use as such.
 This symbol has been found in Celtic and Nordic inscriptions and arts as well as on Germanic coins and Swedish runes as far back as the 11th century.

-The triskelion is generally considered to be a Celtic design but it has also been found within Buddhist writings.
-The exact design can vary but this symbol always features one shaped repeated three times, with each repetition interlocking.
-Triskeles can be found all over the world, for example: carved on many Neolithic stones in Ireland and Western Europe, in the symbol for the isle of Sicily and on bank notes in the Isle of Man.
+The triskele is generally considered to be a Celtic design, but it has also been found within Buddhist writings.
+The exact design can vary, but this symbol always features one shape repeated three times, with each repetition interlocking.
+Triskeles can be found all over the world, for example, it can be found carved on many Neolithic stones in Ireland and Western Europe, in the symbol for the Isle of Sicily, and on bank notes in the Isle of Man.

-The septogram is also know as the Faery or Elven star.
+The setogram is also known as the faery or elven star.
 It is used within some faerie traditions but is also associated with many other magical traditions.

-Seven is a scared number in many pagan traditions and this star symbol can be used to represent different sets of seven things depending on a persons beliefs or tradition.
+Seven is a sacred number in many pagan traditions, and this star symbol can be used to represent different sets of seven things depending on a person's beliefs or tradition.
 These include: